 You can ask for your date of claim to be backdated in some circumstances.

-Claims if you are moving or away from home
+Claims if you are away from home

 Still need help?